hascheel/ng-bootstrap-role-based-authorization-client-server-example/README.md

 This server example app was built with the help of the following lecture:
 * [Jason Watmore: Node.js API - Role Based Authorization Tutorial](https://jasonwatmore.com/post/2018/11/28/nodejs-role-based-authorization-tutorial-with-example-api) / [PDF version](./docs/documents/Jason-Watmore-Node.js-Role-Based-Authorization-Tutorial-with-Example-API.pdf)
 * [Jason Watmore: GitHub repo with the authorization api](https://github.com/cornflourblue/node-role-based-authorization-api)

+## About
+This is an implementaton of a role based authorization in Angular with a Node.js API with the help of a tutorial from [Jason Watmore](https://jasonwatmore.com/post/2018/11/28/nodejs-role-based-authorization-tutorial-with-example-api).

 ## Original Licence